 1. Housing 2.
 Health 3.
 Heritage and Design 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + + Option B - no policy (No Part 2 local plan policy) - -
+Economic Structure Option A - include a policy + + + + Option B - no policy (No Part 2 local plan policy) - - -

-- 8.9 Option A has minor positive effects on the housing and transport objectives; whilst Option B has the converse effects. - 8.10 Through the local plan process, it has been decided to include a policy on permitting minor residential development in flood risk areas with appropriate flood defences.
+- 8.9 The policy has a significantly positive effect upon the natural resources and flooding objective, as well as minor positive effects on the housing, transport and economic structure objectives, as the development of sites in locations protected by flood defences may now be acceptable.
+The assessment has been amended following changes to the policy as proposed by the Environment Agency. - 8.10 Through the local plan process, it has been decided to include a policy on permitting minor residential development in flood risk areas with appropriate flood defences.